simplymadeapps/puma-pool-usage/README.md

 # Puma Pool Usage

 A Puma plugin that interprets usage statistics for the percentage of your resources under load.
 Uses Rails to log this statistic.
-Inspired by Heroku's pool usage statistic.
+Inspired by [Tomas Ruzicka](https://github.com/LeZuse) and Heroku's pool usage statistics.

 Look at this neat log: